mattermost/mattermost-developer-documentation/site/content/integrate/plugins/using-and-managing-plugins.md

 - **Enable Marketplace:** Turns the Marketplace user interface on or off for System Admins (end users cannot see the Marketplace).
 - **Marketplace URL:** The location of the Marketplace server to query for new plugins.
 Mattermost hosts a Marketplace for the community and this is the default value for this field.
 You can also set up your own Marketplace server.

 When you first access the Marketplace, your Mattermost server will attempt to contact the Mattermost Marketplace server and return a list of available plugins that are appropriate based on the server version that is currently running.
-Only your server version and search query is passed over to the Mattermost Marketplace; we retain an anonymized record for product analytics whenever a new plugin is installed, unless you have opted out of [Telemetry](https://docs.mattermost.com/manage/telemetry.html).
+Only your server version and search query is passed over to the Mattermost Marketplace; we retain an anonymized record for product analytics whenever a new plugin is installed, unless you have opted out of {{< newtabref href="https://docs.mattermost.com/manage/telemetry.html" title="Telemetry" >}}.

-The [Marketplace server code](https://github.com/mattermost/mattermost-marketplace) is available as an open source project and can be used to set up your own private Marketplace if desired.
+The {{< newtabref href="https://github.com/mattermost/mattermost-marketplace" title="Marketplace server code" >}} is available as an open source project and can be used to set up your own private Marketplace if desired.

 ### Mattermost Marketplace

-The [Mattermost Marketplace](https://github.com/mattermost/mattermost-marketplace) is a service run by Mattermost that contains listings of plugins that we have reviewed and, in many cases, built.
+The {{< newtabref href="https://github.com/mattermost/mattermost-marketplace" title="Mattermost Marketplace" >}} is a service run by Mattermost that contains listings of plugins that we have reviewed and, in many cases, built.
 In the future, we plan to include community-developed plugins that will be labeled separately to Mattermost-developed plugins. as well as settings that would restrict which types of plugins you can install.
 Comments in our forum are welcome as we develop this feature further.

 ## Mattermost integration directory

 There are many ways to integrate Mattermost aside from plugins, and we have created a directory of integration "recipes", some of which are scripts, plugins, or instructions on how to connect Mattermost with your Enterprise systems.
 Many are sourced from our community of customers.
-You can browse the directory at [https://integrations.mattermost.com](https://integrations.mattermost.com).
+You can browse the directory at {{< newtabref href="https://integrations.mattermost.com" title="https://integrations.mattermost.com" >}}.

 ## About plugins

 Plugins may have one or both of the following parts:

  - **Web App plugins:** Customize the Mattermost user interface by adding buttons to the channel header, overriding the `RHS`, or even rendering a custom post type within the center channel.
 All this is possible without having to fork the source code and rebase on every Mattermost release.
-For a sample plugin, see [our Zoom plugin](https://github.com/mattermost/mattermost-plugin-zoom).
+For a sample plugin, see {{< newtabref href="https://github.com/mattermost/mattermost-plugin-zoom" title="our Zoom plugin" >}}.
  - **Server plugins:** Run a Go process alongside the server, filtering messages, or integrating with third-party systems such as Jira, GitLab, or Jenkins.
-For a sample plugin, see [our Jira plugin](https://github.com/mattermost/mattermost-plugin-jira).
+For a sample plugin, see {{< newtabref href="https://github.com/mattermost/mattermost-plugin-jira" title="our Jira plugin" >}}.

 ## Security